linode/docs/docs/guides/kubernetes/kubernetes-security/index.md

 - `app` (in "spec" section): the target app for which the policy is applied.
 - `name` (in "ingress" section): the namespace allowed to communicate with the app.
-- `app` (in "ingress" section): the pod permitted to communicate to the app.
+- `app` (in "ingress" section): the Pod permitted to communicate to the app.
 - `name` (in "egress" section): the namespace with which the app may communicate.
-- `app` (in "egress" section): the pod with which the app may communicate.
+- `app` (in "egress" section): the Pod with which the app may communicate.

 By doing so, there is now an app for the policy and rules applied for incoming and outgoing traffic.